tvsnarayana/tech-interview-handbook/non-technical/behavioural.md

 - In my professional experience have you worked on something without getting approval from your manager?
 - Tell me a situation where you would have done something differently from what you actually did.

+## Dropbox

+- Talk about your favorite project.
+- If you were hired here what would you do?
+- State an experience about how you solved a technical problem.
+Be specific about the diagnosis and process.

 ## Facebook

 - Why do you want to work at Facebook?